Origin-Byte/syrup/README.md

 called only with a witness pattern and not via the entry point function.
-This means others can build contracts on top of the orderbook with their own custom logic based on their requirements or they can just use the entry point functions which cover other use cases.
+This means others can build contracts on top of the orderbook with their own custom logic based on their requirements or they can just use the entry point functions that cover other use cases.

 If a method is protected, clients will need to call a standard endpoint in the witness-owning smart contract instead of the relevant endpoint in the orderbook.